linushstge/number-pool/README.md

 | 3  | invoice | 1001   |
 | 6  | invoice | 1002   |

-With Master-Master Replication or Galera cluster you'r primary auto increment is not reliable for any ascending numbers.
+With Master-Master Replication or Galera cluster your primary auto increment is not reliable for any ascending numbers.

 ## Installation